CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 Utilized a wide range of data structures, such as vectors, dynamically allocated arrays, strings, and integers.
 Pointers are also extensively employed, for instance, a vector of pointers is utilized to manage and access all dynamically allocated instances of a class.

 Dynamic memory management:
+Dynamic String Allocation: In the case where the user input is invalid (level greater than 4 or less than 1), dynamic memory allocation is used to create a new string object gotIt.
+This string is used to inform the user of the invalid input and measures taken.
+For example: string *gotIt = new string;.
+Dynamic String Deallocation: After serving its purpose, the dynamically allocated string gotIt is deallocated to free up the memory.
+The code delete gotIt; gotIt = 0; is used to delete the dynamically allocated string and set the pointer to null.
+The dynamic memory allocation and deallocation are employed to handle user input validation and ensure that memory is properly managed during runtime.
+By allocating memory only when necessary and releasing it promptly, the code optimizes memory usage and avoids memory leaks.

 File input/output (e.g., for loading/saving game status):